Edgartown, Massachusetts

-Edgartown is a tourist destination on the island of Martha's Vineyard in Dukes County, Massachusetts, United States, for which it is the county seat.
+Edgartown is a town on Martha's Vineyard in Massachusetts, for which it is the county seat.
+The town's population was 5,168 at the 2020 census.
+It contains the census-designated place of the same name.

 It was once a major whaling port, with historic houses that have been carefully preserved.
-Today it hosts yachting events around its large harbour.
-It includes the smaller island of Chappaquiddick.
+Today it hosts yachting events around its large harbor.
+Edgartown also includes Chappaquiddick Island, a peninsula accessible by ferry.

-Edgartown is a part of Massachusetts's 9th congressional district, represented in the Massachusetts Senate as a portion of the Cape and Islands district.
-The town's population was 5,168 at the 2020 census.

 History

 In 1642, Rev. Thomas Mayhew, Jr. led a group of families to start a colony on the island after its purchase by his father Thomas Mayhew.
 Originally called Great Harbor, it was incorporated on July 8, 1671, as Edgar Towne, named for Edgar, whose father James II of England, was heir presumptive to the English throne.
 Those who chose the name to honor the monarchy did not know Edgar had died at the age of three on June 8, 1671.
 It was one of the two original towns on Martha's Vineyard, along with Tisbury, incorporated at the same time.

 The younger Mayhew began his work which led to his becoming the first church planting Protestant missionary after he settled in Edgartown.
 A Wampanoag Indian named Hiacoomes who lived nearby became his partner in founding the churches in the Indian communities.

 Edgartown was one of the primary ports for the whaling industry during the 1800s.
 Ships from all over the world would dock in its sheltered bay and captains would build grand mansions for their families with ornate top floor rooms called widow's walks, which overlooked the harbor.
 A myth developed that wives would watch for months from these tiny rooms, hoping to see the sails of ships that would bring their husbands home from the sea.
 There is little or no evidence that widow's walks were intended or regularly used for this purpose.
 They were frequently built around the chimney of the residence, thus creating an easy access route to the structure, allowing the residents of the home to pour sand down burning chimneys in the event of a chimney fire in the hopes of preventing the house from burning down.

 As more economical alternatives became available the whaling industry began to decline.
 By the beginning of the 20th century, its influence on the tiny town which had made its fortunes through the industry, was ended.
 Today the town is more known for tourism, as well as the site of Chappaquiddick, where Ted Kennedy's fatal automobile accident took place in 1969.